AbdullahGheith/Adhan-Sonos/README.md

 This is originally a script made by joohan: https://github.com/joohann/Adhan-Sonos

 I fixed it and made it into a docker container for easier setup.
+Just start the docker container and it will work!

 # build